Dasha Mart Teases Voluptuous Cleavage & Thighs In Flirty Mini Dress

 "You are very beautiful," a third fan chimed in.

 The model sat at a table in the first snap.
 The photo was taken at a close angle, giving her followers a nice look at her cleavage.
-With her legs were crossed, she lifted the hem of the frock to tease the back of her bare thigh.
+With her legs crossed, she lifted the hem of the frock to tease the back of her bare thigh.
 She rested her other elbow on the tabletop with her hand near her chin.
 With a big smile on her face, she looked downward.

 The model stood on a sidewalk near a wooden fence in the second frame.
-With one leg forward, she lifted the hem of the garment while looked away from the lens with a smile on her face while she showed off her toned pins.
+Keeping one leg forward, she lifted the hem of the garment while she looked away from the lens with a smile on her face and showed off her toned pins.
 Her ample chest was also on display.

-The third picture was similar to the second in that it captured Dasha standing.
-She held her purse in front of her as she looked away from the lens.
+The third picture was similar to the second in that it featured Dasha while she was standing.
+She held her purse in front of her as she continued looking away from the camera.